 Super Mario Adventures is a serialized comic which ran in Nintendo Power magazine from January to December of 1992.
 The story (written by Kentaro Takekuma) features most of the enemies and characters of Super Mario World, but quickly spirals into an original, quite whimsical storyline.
 The comic itself was illustrated by Charlie Nozawa.
-Despite the involvement of Japanese talent, it was produced for a North American audience, and is not considered to be a Manga.It is widely considered the best Super Mario Bros. comic or manga ever created, and unlike in the Nintendo Comics System or The Super Mario Bros.
-Super Show, the art is mostly On Model.
-It is also notable for debuting plot elements that would later arise in future Mario games; for instance, traits such as Luigi's fear of ghosts, Bowser's amorous feelings towards Peach, and Peach's role reversal with Mario (in which she storms Wendy O. Koopa's castle to rescue him).When the comic originally ran, it ran alongside another Animesque serial based on The Legend of Zelda: A Link to the Past.
+Despite the involvement of Japanese talent, it was produced for a North American audience, and is not considered to be a Manga.It is widely considered the best Super Mario Bros. comic or manga ever created, and unlike in The Super Mario Bros.
+Super Show or Nintendo Comics System, the art is mostly On Model.
+It is also notable for debuting plot elements that would later arise in future Mario games; for instance, traits such as Luigi's fear of ghosts, Bowser's amorous feelings towards the Princess, and the Princess' role reversal with Mario (in which she storms Wendy O. Koopa's tower to rescue him).When the comic originally ran, it ran alongside another Animesque serial based on The Legend of Zelda: A Link to the Past.
 Both serials were later reprinted in Graphic Novel format to celebrate the magazine's fiftieth issue.
-The Super Mario Adventures trade paperback was also bundled with the first Mario Vs Wario comic that Nintendo Power had published back in 1993, which told the tale of Wario's backstory in a loose adaptation of Super Mario Land 2: Six Golden Coins.
-A second Mario Vs Wario comic was run in a later issue of Nintendo Power, but was not included in the graphic novel.In 2016, the comic was reprinted by Viz Media.
+The Super Mario Adventures trade paperback was also bundled with the first Mario vs. Wario comic that Nintendo Power had published back in 1993, which told the tale of Wario's backstory in a loose adaptation of Super Mario Land 2: Six Golden Coins.
+A second Mario vs. Wario comic was run in a later issue of Nintendo Power, but was not included in the graphic novel.In 2016, the comic was reprinted by Viz Media.

-- Action Girl: Peach Took a Level in Badass for this comic.
+- Action Girl: Princess Toadstool Took a Level in Badass for this comic.
 This starts in her introductory scene and only increases with each issue.

-- Adaptational Badass: Princess Peach.
+- Adaptational Badass: Princess Toadstool.
 The normally prim-and-proper Damsel in Distress has been transformed here into a full-on heroic asskicker on par with Mario himself.
-There is even a section where Mario gets kidnapped, and Peach has to rescue him.
+There is even a section where Mario gets kidnapped, and Toadstool has to rescue him.

-- Added Alliterative Appeal: Holy rigatoni, does the comic go hog wild with this trope."Let the pros at the palace pipes."
+- Added Alliterative Appeal: Hole-y Rigatoni!
+The comic goes hog wild with this trope."Let the pros at the palace pipes."

 "Totally Tubular, man.
 Popping pillars of pipe?
 Preposterous!"